pec0ra/buvic/README.md

 The first value of each row is the day since new year, the second value is the albedo, the third and fourth values are the angstrom's alpha and beta of the aerosol and the fifth value is the cloud coverage (0 for no cloud and 1 for cloudy).

-In the first line, only the cloud coverage is optional.
+In the first line of the file, only the cloud coverage is optional.
 The other values cannot be empty.
 For the following lines, the albedo, alpha and beta values can be omitted.
-If this is the case, the value of last line with non empty value is used.
+If this is the case, the value of the last line with non empty value is used.
 If the cloud coverage is omitted in any line, the value will be retrieved from the [darksky](https://darksky.net/dev) api.